Top 22 Examples of New Product Release Emails (2026)

 10. SpotDraft

-SpotDraft is a content lifecycle management platform that helps growing teams draft, review, and sign contracts faster, and it’s used by teams such as Airbnb, Notion, and Beamery.
-In this product release email, Team SpotDraft shares their Intake forms release, which customers can use to ensure they collect essential information when users submit contracts for review resigning.
+SpotDraft is a content lifecycle management platform that helps teams draft, review, and sign contracts faster.
+In this product release email, SpotDraft shares its intake forms release, which customers can use to ensure they collect essential information when users submit contracts for review.

-There’s a video linked in the email to show how the feature works, while the still image does a lot of work providing helpful context for users who might not want to check out the video initially.
+There’s a video linked in the email to show how the feature works, while the still image does a lot of work, providing helpful context for users who might not want to check out the video initially.
+This email is a great example of how you can use visuals both within the email and on the platform to get users excited about new features.

 spotdraft-new-features-launch-email-example